 Thyroid problems: This medication may cause hypothyroidism (low thyroid).
 Your doctor will monitor you for this with blood tests.
 If you experience symptoms of low thyroid (e.g., weight gain, tiredness, slow heart rate, feeling cold, or dry skin, swelling at the front of the neck), contact your doctor.
 If you have a thyroid condition, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the potential benefits outweigh the risks.
 Tell your doctor immediately if you become pregnant while using this medication.
-Women using this medication to treat acromegaly may be more likely to become pregnant.
+People of childbearing age using this medication to treat acromegaly may be more likely to become pregnant.
 Talk to your doctor about whether you need to use birth control while using this medication.

 Breast-feeding: It is not known if octreotide passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 It is recommended that women not breast-feed while using this medication.